data61/PSL/MiLkMaId/README.md

       - the second argument is just a variable, say `i`, and
       - `i` is generalized by the `arbitrary` keyword.
    - `proof(induct xs arbitrary: i j)` in line 361 og `thys/Stable_Matching/Basis.thy`.
+- [ ] 29.
+Check if
+   - the proof obligation has at least one variable of type (constructor) `set` or or `list`,
+   - the `induct` method takes at least one argument as induction variable, and
+   - at least one induction variable has a type of `set` or `list`.

 ## List of Heuristics that are not relevant to the current implementation of _PSL_.
 - [ ] If one does induction on (a) sub-term(s) more complicated than (a) variable(s),